EUDR field data verification with Meridia Verify

 Integrity

-Integrity tests assess the fundamental quality of each farm plot record: Do they have any significant issues that could affect their processing, analysis, and interpretation?
-Not all integrity issues are cause for concern, but some may require immediate attention.
+Integrity tests evaluate the quality of each farm plot record.
+They look for major issues that could affect processing, analysis, or interpretation.
+Not all problems are a cause for concern, but some may need prompt attention.

 Farm plot boundary has spikes